syncfusion-content/javascript-docs/js/ReportDesigner/Supported-Unsupported-Features.md

 ## Supported and Unsupported DataSources

-The following table lists the supported data sources to establish a connection to the data provider and retrieve data in the Web ReportDesigner.
+The following table lists the supported data sources for establishing a connection to the data provider and retrieve data in the Web ReportDesigner.

 <table>